sankarithirumalai1/Bank-loan-Analysis/README.md

-# Bank-loan-Analysis
-Bank Loan Analysis | Power BI + SQL Project End-to-end data analysis project focused on banking loan data using SQL and Power BI to derive business insights, track KPIs, and visualize loan performance.
+#Bank Loan Analysis | Power BI + SQL Project
+##Project Overview
+This project focuses on analyzing bank loan data to evaluate lending performance, borrower behavior, and financial risk.
+It combines SQL for data processing and Power BI for interactive dashboards to deliver actionable business insights.